1. Blog

 Fiber

-A diet with plenty of fiber is important for dogs to maintain digestive and gastrointestinal health and prevent constipation.
+A diet with plenty of fiber is important for dogs with constipation to maintain digestive and gastrointestinal health.
 Sweet potatoes are a great source of fiber that dogs need.
 Baked sweet potatoes contain more than twice the fiber of regular white potatoes while also being a lot less starchy.

 Can Dogs Eat Raw Sweet Potatoes?